Homework 1: Language models (58 points)#

 return input_text

-# process input texts of train and test sets
+# process input texts of train and validation sets

 massaged_datasets = dataset.map(